 While there are laws to protect job seekers against conscious age discrimination, they offer little protection during the resume consideration process.
 The fact remains that many of today’s top employers prefer younger workers.

 That’s especially true in industries like technology, and other dynamic sectors.
 Older workers are often perceived as less flexible, less dynamic, and less able to keep pace with rapidly changing technologies and evolving work practices.
 While those perceptions may not be based in reality, they exist all the same.
 And that could harm you if age or date of birth information in your resume identifies you as an older worker.

-The same is true if you include thirty years of work experience.
+The same is true if include thirty years of work experience.
 Obviously, you need to carefully consider how you list every bit of information in your resume.

 To avoid leaving that trail of breadcrumbs, you should take the following steps:

 As an older, seasoned worker, you have much to offer to today’s employers.
 Unfortunately, age bias is a real problem that often prevents qualified older workers from being considered for employment.
-By proactively eliminating age or date of birth details from your resume, you can minimize your chances of being denied for discriminatory reasons.
+By proactively eliminating age or date of birth details from your resume, you can minimize your chances of being denied for irrelevant personal details and discriminatory reasons.
 And that will help increase your odds of landing an interview and job.

 The ZipJob team is made up of professional writers and career experts located across the USA and Canada with backgrounds in HR, recruiting, career coaching, job placement, and professional writing.